canonical/kafka-operator/docs/how-to/h-integrate-alerts.md

 ## Forward the configuration to the COS bundle

-We will deploy the [COS configuration](https://charmhub.io/cos-configuration-k8s) charm to sync our repo's files to the various COS operators, starting with Prometheus.
+Deploy the [COS configuration](https://charmhub.io/cos-configuration-k8s) charm to sync our repo's files to the various COS operators, starting with Prometheus.
 Deploy the charm in the `cos` model:

 ```shell